 The Belgian government has been ramping up its efforts to stamp out tax avoidance.
 In December 2018, the government recouped €248 million in unpaid tax, taking the total for the year to nearly €400 million.
 This is amidst speculation of a hike in tax fines in 2020.

 Some Belgian taxes are collected and charged at state level, while others are managed by individual municipalities.

-Income tax, corporate tax and VAT are subject to the same rules across the country.
+Income tax, VAT, and corporate tax in Belgium are subject to the same rules across the country.
 The national government generally collects tax revenues.